TRIAEIOU/markdown-input/README.md

 ![Markdown input](https://github.com/TRIAEIOU/Markdown-input/raw/main/Screenshots/screen.png?raw=true)

+## Anki version note (2.1.56+)

+The editor DOM and internal functioning which `Markdown input` depends on changed in Anki version 2.1.56.
+The current version of `Markdown input` ships with both 2.1.56+ compatible code as well as the last [release](https://github.com/TRIAEIOU/Markdown-input/releases/tag/v1.2.5) targeted at 2.1.55.
+Going forward no updates/fixes will be made to the legacy code, any development/bug fixes will be in the 2.1.56+ code.

 ## Warning

 - Markdown is not "another way to write HTML", it is a plain text format that has a determined translation to HTML (the format the Anki editor uses).
 The HTML generated is a subset of all HTML and, amongst other things, makes heavy use of `<p>` tags (which are not used by the Anki editor).
 Furthermore there is no spec on the conversion from HTML *to* Markdown.
 This makes conversion tricky and there is risk for loss of information when cycling HTML → Markdown → HTML.